thebigfilecom/thebigfile-com-dev/submodules/motoko/doc/md/reference/language-manual.md

 This page is intended to provide complete reference information about Motoko, but this section does not provide explanatory text or usage information.
 Therefore, this section is typically not suitable for readers who are new to programming languages or who are looking for a general introduction to using Motoko.

-In this documentation, the term canister is used to refer to an Internet Computer smart contract.
+In this documentation, the term canister is used to refer to an BigFile smart contract.

 ## Basic language syntax